8 Powerful Steps To Transform Your Life Without Ditching Your Job, According To Research

 What you may consider a disagreement is often an opportunity to strengthen a relationship and a chance to reassert your authenticity at the same time.

-Hanging onto resentment and anger not only negatively influences how you deal with others, it negatively impacts your immune system.
+Hanging onto resentment and anger not only negatively influences how you deal with others, but it also negatively impacts your immune system.
 Instead of waiting too long, notice how you feel and address the issue.

 If you are too upset, walk away and have the conversation when you have calmed down.

 When it comes to controlling situations, if something doesn’t work, do something else.
 There are always choices.
+Research in Health Psychology explained how planned and intentional behavioral changes are more successful when you feel in control of yourself and your behavior.

 Aim for respect instead.
 Behave consistently and make choices that reflect your integrity.